Samuel F. Tappan: Native American rights activities

 Both as a military officer and a civilian, Tappan was involved in negotiations and treaties between Native Americans and the United States government.
 While serving at Fort Garland, Tappan commented on the enslavement of Navajos by both the Utes and Mexicans, and sought official support to try to end the practice.
 He acted as witness to the treaty executed on October 7, 1863, at Conejos between the Tabeguache band of Utes under Ouray and the US government represented by Colorado Territory's Governor Evans, New Mexico Territory's Indian Superintendent Dr. Michael Steck, Indian agents Simeon Whiteley and Lafayette Head, and President Lincoln's personal representative John G. Nicolay.
 Tappan was later appointed by President Andrew Johnson in July 1867, pursuant to an act of the US Congress, to serve as a member of the Indian Peace Commission along with Generals William Tecumseh Sherman, William S. Harney, Alfred H. Terry, and C. C. Augur and several prominent civilians.
 The Commission negotiated with several tribes in the Plains during 1867–1868, as well as other native tribes in the Southwest.
 In Kansas, on October 21, 1867, the group negotiated the Medicine Lodge Treaty with the tribes of the Southern plain.
-He and Gen. Sherman were the two commission members who finalized the Treaty of Bosque Redondo that was signed on June 1, 1868, at Fort Sumner, New Mexico, that ended the Bosque Redondo reservation fiasco.
+He and Gen. Sherman were the two commission members who finalized the Treaty of Bosque Redondo that was signed with the Navajo Nation on June 1, 1868, at Fort Sumner, New Mexico, that ended the Bosque Redondo reservation fiasco.
 Tappan met several times with President Johnson and General Grant during his service with the commission, as well as many members of Congress.